Nonadditive families of potentials: physical equivalence and some regularity relations: Abstract

 \section{Abstract}

 We show that additive and asymptotically additive families of continuous functions with respect to suspension flows are physically equivalent.
-In particular, the equivalence result holds for hyperbolic flows.
-We also obtain an equivalence relation for expansive flows.
-Moreover, we show how this equivalence result can be used to extend the nonadditive thermodynamic formalism and multifractal analysis for flows.
+In particular, the equivalence result holds for hyperbolic flows and some classes of expansive flows in general.
+Moreover, we show how this equivalence result can be used to extend the nonadditive thermodynamic formalism and multifractal analysis.
+In the second part of this work, we obtain a Liv\v{s}ic-like result for nonadditive families of potentials and also address the H\"older and Bowen regularity problem for the physical equivalence relations with respect to hyperbolic symbolic flows.